daeuniverse/dae/docs/en/troubleshooting.md

 would expose the stale entry again.
 Older builds reported the misleading `failed to create netns: open /run/netns/daens: file exists`.

-Only when the environment denies the recovery mount does dae fail, with `failed to clean up the stale named netns daens: ...` carrying the real errnos and the manual command:
+dae recovers only for that exact signature.
+Any other refusal — a different errno, or an environment where dae itself may not mount (for example a missing capability in the surrounding container) — fails fast with `failed to clean up the stale named netns daens: ...`, which carries the real errnos.
+When the refusal is a privilege problem, the fallback below needs the same privilege:

 ```bash
 sudo mount -t tmpfs -o mode=755 tmpfs /run/netns
 sudo systemctl start dae
 ```

+Run that mount inside the same mount namespace as dae; in a container, run it from inside the container rather than from the host.

-The tmpfs hides every named netns in that mount namespace (`ip netns list` reads the same directory), so `ip netns exec` for names other than `daens` stops working.
-Nothing in `/run` survives a reboot: it clears the cover and the stale entry, and the other named netns return only when the tools that own them recreate them.
+The tmpfs hides every named netns in that mount namespace: `ip netns list` reads the same directory, so names other than `daens` disappear from it, and `ip netns exec`, `ip netns pids` and `ip netns delete` stop finding them.
+The hidden namespaces and their processes keep running; only their names become unreachable.
+The cover is a mount in dae's mount namespace, so it also outlives dae itself until then, including a start that later fails for an unrelated reason.
+Nothing in `/run` survives a reboot: the reboot clears the cover and the stale entry, and the other named netns return when the tools that own them recreate them.
 See
 [issue #1109](https://github.com/daeuniverse/dae/issues/1109).

 ## Binding to WAN but no network